kitchenartsandletters/admin-dashboard/frontend/src/docs/blacklist-manager.md

 - The system will iterate through them and attempt to add each.
 - If a barcode is invalid or does not resolve to a product, it will be skipped.

 ⚠️ Reminder: “Export to Shopify” must be clicked to publish changes to Shopify.
+This applies to adding or removing entries.